 The Gifts of Imperfection by Dr. Brene Brown

 Furiously Happy by Jenny Lawson

 Sarah hails from Western Canada and her writing is poetic, timely, and progressive.
 A practicing charismatic Christian, Sarah is downright liberal in views, celebrating the LGBTQ community in the church, working for social justice in the world, and she somehow manages to raise kids in all this.

 Dr. Brene Brown has changed millions of lives with her groundbreaking work on vulnerability and shame resilience.
 Her work will challenge and inspire you.
 Read The Gifts of Imperfection first as that’s a great introduction to Brown’s work and then dive into the rest.

 Jenny Lawson struggles with severe depression and anxiety, has avoidant personality disorder, and is laugh-out-loud funny.
-I recommend her to all my clients who need a good reminder that having depression isn’t the end of the world and increases one’s ability to see the strange and funny parts of life.
+I recommend her to all my counseling clients who need a good reminder that having depression isn’t the end of the world and increases one’s ability to see the strange and funny parts of life.

-Glennon is a recovering alcoholic/drug addict/bulimic who serves the world through her writing, filled with wit and pathos, and her non-profit Together Rising.
+Glennon Melton is a recovering alcoholic/drug addict/bulimic who serves the world through her writing, filled with wit and pathos, and her non-profit agency Together Rising.
 A wonderful woman, Glennon speaks on living with mental illness and the need for social justice in our world.